 Sangean HDT-1

-The Sangean HDT-1 is the first inexpensive HD Radio home tuner.
+The Sangean HDT-1 was the first inexpensive HD Radio home tuner.
 It receives all AM and FM HD Radio modes, including multicasts, as well as analog AM and FM, including C-QUAM AM stereo.
 This review is for firmware version 1.2F.
 See the end of the review for version 1.4F changes.

 The HDT-1X is reviewed here.